Skip to main content

 The Bottom Line

-Premiums will vary significantly by individual.
+If a repeal passes, premiums would vary significantly by individual.
 An insured with a clean driving record who drops PIP but increases liability limits might see a net decrease.
 An insured with a history of claims might see an increase.
 Age, vehicle type, coverage options, and location all matter.

 Recommended Coverage Levels